Rocio01/math-magicians-app/README.md

 - Clone this repository using the link above (click on the 'code' button)
 - Open a terminal and `cd` to the cloned repository
 - run `npm install`
-- run`npm run start` to open a live server in your preferred browser
+- run `npm run start` or [http://localhost:3000](http://localhost:3000) to open a live server in your preferred browser

 ## Author